eribre/IBE500-Capstone/readme.md

 #### MAKE SURE THAT DEPENDENCIES ARE INSTALLED!!

-Node_modules is included, but it doesn't hurt to double check.

-This project requires bsv, whatsonchain, expressjs and pug (for html templates) to function.
+This project requires bsv2, whatsonchain, expressjs and pug (for html templates) to function.

 To start the server, run "node index.js" with this folder as the working directory.
 (old_index.js is as the name suggests, outdated)

-Then go to a browser of your choice (this has only been tested in firefox though),
-and enter http://localhost:3000
+Then go to a browser of your choice (this has only been tested in firefox though), and enter http://localhost:3000

-You should now be on the main page, click the first link (**new transaction**) to go to the
-tool for creating new transactions.
+You should now be on the main page, click the first link (**new transaction**) to go to the tool for creating new transactions.

 **Display previous transaction IDs** displays all transaction IDs that are saved in the log file.